Asymmetric $2$-colorings of graphs

 \section{Introduction}

-The study of graphs embedded in $S^3$ is a natural extension of knot theory.
-However, the motivation for the field came from the use of topology to understand the symmetries of non-rigid molecules.
-While the symmetries of most molecules can be represented by their isometries in $\mathbb{R}^3$, large molecules have greater flexibility and hence some of their symmetries may be the result of homeomorphisms that cannot be achieved by isometries.
-For large molecules, different colored edges can be used to represent different types of molecular chains or different types of bonds (see for example the representation of a molecular M\"{o}bius ladder in \cite{Si}).
-Thus results about topological symmetries of colored graphs embedded in $\mathbb{R}^3$ have potential applications to the study of molecular symmetries of large molecules.
+The study of asymmetric $2$-colorings of graphs embedded in $\mathbb{R}^3$ was originally motivated by the desire to classify the symmetries of non-rigid molecules.
+While the symmetries of small molecules are induced by isometries of $\mathbb{R}^3$, large molecules have greater flexibility and hence some of their symmetries are not the result of a rigid motion.
+Such complex molecules can be represented by graphs in $\mathbb{R}^3$ where different colored edges represent different types of molecular chains or different types of bonds (see for example the representation of a molecular M\"{o}bius ladder in \cite{Si}).
+Thus results about topological symmetries of colored graphs in $\mathbb{R}^3$ have potential applications to the study of symmetries of non-rigid molecules.

-For example, Liang and Mislow \cite{LM1} used colored edges to distinguish molecular chains in their proof that certain families of proteins are chiral (i.e., topologically distinct from their mirror images).
+For example, Liang and Mislow \cite{LM1} used colored edges to distinguish between different molecular chains in their proof that certain families of proteins are chiral (i.e., topologically distinct from their mirror images).